Early Graduation Program

 EGP Performance-Based Requirement

-(effective beginning 2024-2025 and beyond)
+(Effective beginning 2024-2025 and beyond)

 Any EGP student who chooses to enroll in the EGP for the 2024-2025 academic year and beyond must meet all state and local graduation requirements specified under 704 KAR 3:305, Section 5, including the successful completion of a performance-based project, portfolio, or capstone.